Which Retain Set Matters for LLM Unlearning? A Case Study on Entity Unlearning: How does Performance Degradation Vary across Different Neighbor Sets?

 \subsection{Exploring Domain Effects on Forgetting in Syntactically Similar Cases}

-To examine the domain-specific effects of unlearning in syntactically similar cases, we conduct experiments in real-world scenario across five distinct categories: \textit{Human, Company, Creative Works, Fictional Character,} and \textit{Product}.
+To examine the domain-specific effects of unlearning in syntactically similar cases, we conduct experiments in real-world scenario across five distinct categories.
 This analysis builds on our previous findings that syntactically similar neighbor sets exhibit more pronounced forgetting than those based on domain or entity similarity.

-Prior studies~\cite{rwku,maini2024tofu} define data distributions similar to $\mathcal{D}_f$ using either entity similarity or professional domain association, assuming that these sets would experience the most significant forgetting.
-Under this assumption, the Human category would be expected to exhibit the highest degree of forgetting, as entities within this category tend to be closely related.
-However, as shown in Figure~\ref{fig:variousfig}, our results reveal the opposite trend—across all evaluated methods except for DPO, non-human categories exhibit substantially higher forgetting rates.
-This finding challenges the conventional assumption that neighbor sets constructed based on entity or domain similarity necessarily lead to higher forgetting.
+While overlapping characteristics intensify forgetting, this raises the question of which similarity type is the primary driver.
+Prior studies~\cite{rwku,maini2024tofu} have operated on the assumption that entity or domain similarity is the most critical factor, meaning sets with high internal similarity would be most vulnerable.
+Following this logic, the \textit{Human} category, containing closely related entities, should exhibit the highest degree of forgetting.

+However, as shown in Figure~\ref{fig:variousfig}, the results trend in the opposite direction—non-human categories consistently exhibit substantially higher forgetting rates across most methods.
+This directly challenges the conventional assumption that entity or domain similarity is the most reliable predictor of performance degradation.
+Instead, it suggests that these factors are secondary to a more influential driver, reinforcing our central claim about the overriding importance of syntactic structure.